-\citet{keskar2019ctrl} and \citet{madani2020progen} learn a conditional sequence model $p(\vx|c)$ where $c$ is the control code, encoding either a discrete or scalar value specifying the target attribute.
+While controlled generation has been studied extensively in the literature, most of these methods do not focus on the extrapolation setting.
+We present an overview here situating our method and setup amongst prior work. \paragraph{Methods using control codes} \citet{keskar2019ctrl} and \citet{madani2020progen, madani2023large} learn a conditional sequence model $p(\vx|c)$ where $c$ is the control code, encoding either a discrete or scalar value specifying the target attribute.
 However, these models may struggle when conditioning on unseen attribute values outside the training data range.
-Instead of conditioning on absolute target values, \citet{Lu2022QuarkCT} attempt to overcome this limitation by sampling generations from a model and iteratively quantizing these into more fine-grained control codes and using the highest bucket for controlled generation.
-Our approach is also related to edit-based approaches~\cite{guu2018generating,mallinson2022edit5,novak2016iterative}, and closely connected to concurrent work, \citet{welleck2022generating}, that samples and scores generations from a model in order to learn edits in various NLP tasks.
+Instead of conditioning on absolute target values, \citet{Lu2022QuarkCT} attempt to overcome this limitation by sampling generations from a model, iteratively quantizing these into more fine-grained control codes and then using the highest bucket for controlled generation.

+\paragraph{Iterative editing methods} Our approach is also related to edit-based approaches~\cite{guu2018generating,mallinson2022edit5,novak2016iterative}, and closely connected to concurrent work, \citet{welleck2022generating}, that samples and scores generations from a model in order to learn edits in various NLP tasks.
 The key distinction to our work is that we focus on extrapolation.
-In the setup of \citet{welleck2022generating}, the model learns by seeking feedback on all generated pairs whereas we are explicitly interested in the case where the model is required to generate sequences outside the range where it is able to obtain feedback.
+In the setup of \citet{welleck2022generating}, the model learns by seeking feedback on all generated pairs.
+However, we are explicitly interested in the case where the model is required to generate sequences outside the range where it is able to obtain feedback.

-Another approach to achieve control is to model the attribute as a latent variable~\cite{mueller2017sequence,gligorijevic2021function,chan2021deep,chan2020cocon}.
+\paragraph{Latent variable models} Another approach to achieve control is to model the attribute as a latent variable~\cite{mueller2017sequence,gligorijevic2021function,chan2021deep,chan2020cocon}.
 For example, Genhance~\citep{chan2021deep} proposes to represent the latent vector as a sum of attribute-relevant and attribute-irrelevant components.
 They then perturb the former to achieve extrapolation with applications to both NLP and biology.
 However, latent variable models on discrete sequence data are known to suffer from stability issues.
 In contrast, our approach makes edits in the text space, bypassing the problem of mapping from continuous latent spaces to discrete sequences.